 I have a claustrophobia problem, and we always have a balcony cabin for that reason only.
 I know, I know.
 It’s all in my head – but it is what it is.
 Lower deck cabins, typically oceanview or inside cabins, are considerably lower in price.

 You have to choose what works best for you.
 Oceanview cabins and inside cabins are the most economical way to cruise.
 Either cabin will be comfortably spacious and acceptable if you are not claustrophobic.
-Balconies are great for reading and watching sunrises and sunsets however.
+Balconies, however, are great for reading and watching sunrises and sunsets.

 We are not fans of guaranteed cabins.
-A guaranteed cabin is lower in cost than a cabin you select and is often not assigned until the day you sail.
-Sometimes these cabins have obstructed views or are connected by a door to the adjacent room.
+A guaranteed cabin costs less than a selected cabin and is often not assigned until the day you sail.
+Sometimes, these cabins have obstructed views or are connected by a door to the adjacent room.
 I always want to choose our cabin.

 Book your next cruise while still onboard